- About us

 NOTE: Students MUST opt-in before returning to study i.e. before attending any classes or logging into continue a course and no later than 31 March 2017.

-VET FEE-HELP is a loan scheme available to eligible students and can be used to pay all or part of their tuition fees.
-When students apply for a VET FEE-HELP loan, the Government pays the loan amount directly to the approved Training Organisation.
+VET FEE-HELP is a loan scheme only available to existing eligible students and can be used to pay all or part of their tuition fees.
+For students that are eligible for the VET FEE-HELP loan, the Government pays the loan amount directly to the approved Training Organisation.
 It cannot be used for additional study costs such as accommodation, text book, uniforms etc.

 Students are eligible for VET FEE-HELP if they: